 Get acquainted with Breton music

-Bretons are very proud of their local music scene.
+Bretons are very proud of the local music scene.
 Most pubs have live music regularly, and concerts and street music are also very popular.
 Get on YouTube and look up some classical Breton music.
 If you can’t force yourself to like it, life in Brittany could be very complicated.

 Pack plenty of warm jumpers